 Additionally, everything must be in containers designed to under 100 ml.
 I am mentioning this because that lotion, shampoo, or toothpaste you made with essential oils falls under these regulations.
 So, if you want to bring those along with any other essential oil product, it must all fit into one quart size Ziploc to be compliant with TSA guidelines.

 Additionally, you might consider double checking that the lids of any essential oils you pack in the Ziploc are secure and will not leak.
-If you ever have a question about a cap’s seal, you can utilize some tape called ________ to make sure no leaking occurs.
+If you ever have a question about a cap’s seal, you can utilize some vinyl tape to make sure no leaking occurs.

 If they leak in your Ziploc, they will eat through it and inevitable end up all over your clothes and make for a very strong aroma… An aroma that can potentially create other problems for you and the others around you.

 My Ziploc includes shampoo, conditioner, my mousse, lotion, one hydrosol, two essential oils, toothpaste, and one rollerball product.
 Could you limit yourself to just these items or would you leave hair products and bring more essential oils?

 This is probably the most important information regarding flying with essential oils.
 It is important to know that an aircraft recirculates its cabin air.

 If the cabin of an aircraft is recirculating its air, anything sprayed or opened like cologne can linger in the air for a very long period.
 Even though essential oils are very volatile and can evaporate quickly, on an aircraft they can still pose a concern.